-- Ask them to keep in touch and update you on the actions they've agreed to take. - If the meeting's gone well, ask to take a picture with them (and offer to send them a copy) you can tweet it to @prescriptionCC with a brief message. - Remember the more you build an ongoing relationship with your MP, the more receptive they'll be to helping you in the future.
+- Ask them to keep in touch and update you on the actions they've agreed to take. - If the meeting's gone well, ask to take a picture with them (and offer to send them a copy) - you can share the picture on our social media channels. - Remember the more you build an ongoing relationship with your MP, the more receptive they'll be to helping you in the future.